junction-express/junction-legal/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 5\.
 Fees, Payment, and Renewal
 ------------------------------

 ### a.
-Samanvay Web Private Limited Fees
+Junction Fees

-**Fees for Paid Services.** Some of our Services are offered for a fee, like certain [junction.express plans](https://junction.express/pricing/&&??).
+**Fees for Paid Services.** Some of our Services are offered for a fee, like certain [junction.express plans](https://junction.express#pricing).
 This section applies to any purchases of Paid Services.

 By using a Paid Service, you agree to pay the specified fees.
 Depending on the Paid Service, there may be different kinds of fees, like some that are one-time, recurring, revenue-based, or based on an advertising campaign budget that you set.
 For recurring fees (AKA subscriptions), your subscription begins on your purchase date, and we’ll bill or charge you in the automatically-renewing interval (such as monthly, annually, or biennially) you select, on a pre-pay basis until you cancel, which you can do at any time by contacting the relevant support team.
-For revenue-based fees — such as [fees for the Payments feature](https://junction.express/support&&??) — you pay us a percentage of the revenue your website generates.
-Revenue-based fees are ongoing.

 **Taxes.** To the extent permitted by law, or unless explicitly stated otherwise, all fees do not include applicable federal, provincial, state, local or other governmental sales, value-added, goods and services, harmonized or other taxes, fees, or charges (”Taxes”).
 You’re responsible for paying all applicable Taxes relating to your use of our Services, your payments, or your purchases.
 If we’re obligated to pay or collect Taxes on the fees you’ve paid or will pay, you’re responsible for those Taxes, and we may collect payment from you.